 28. BUSINESS RESPONSIBILITY REPORT:

 As stipulated under the Regulation 34 of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Business Responsibility Report describes theinitiatives taken by the Company from environmental social and governance perspectivewhich forms part of the Annual Report.

 The Company is in compliance with the Secretarial Standards on Meetings of the Board ofDirectors (SS-1) and Secretarial Standards on General Meetings (SS-2) issued by theInstitute of Company Secretaries of India.

 e.
-No significant or material orders were passed by the Regulators or Courts orTribunals which impact the going concern status and Company's operations (However Membersattention is drawn to the Statement on Contingent Liabilities commitments in the notesforming part of the Financial Statement); and
+No significant or material orders were passed by the Regulators or Courts orTribunals which impact the going concern status and Company's operations.
+However Membersattention is drawn to the Statement on Contingent Liabilities commitments in the notesforming part of the Financial Statement; and

 f.
 No material changes and commitments occurred during April 012020 till the date ofthis Report which would affect the financial position of your Company.

 Your Directors would like to express their sincere appreciation for the assistance andco-operation received from the financial institutions banks government authoritiescustomers vendors and members during the year under review.
 Your Directors also wish toplace on record their deep sense of appreciation for the committed services by theCompany's executives staff and associates.

 |Date : June 17 2020 ||DIN: 00368287 ||DIN: 00149501 |

 Note: All the Annexures referred in the Directors' Report form an integral part of thesame.
 The entire Annual Report along with the Notice convening the AGM and FinancialStatements (Standalone and consolidated) shall be read together.